Minolta light-measuring devices See http://www.konicaminolta.com/instruments

 from psychopy import logging logging.console.setLevel(logging.ERROR) # error messages only logging.console.setLevel(logging.INFO) # more info logging.console.setLevel(logging.DEBUG) # log all communications

-If you’re using a keyspan adapter (at least on OS X) be aware that it needs a driver installed.
-Otherwise no ports wil be found.
+If you’re using a keyspan adapter (at least on macOS) be aware that it needs a driver installed.
+Otherwise no ports will be found.

 Check that the message from the photometer is OK.
 If there’s an error show it (printed).